ExpatHealth.org

 State Healthcare Entitlements

 Some countries extend state healthcare to foreign residents, particularly EU citizens moving within the EU.
-Research your specific destination carefully — in some cases, you may be entitled to public healthcare that significantly reduces your insurance needs.
+In Portugal, for example, after five years of legal residency, foreign retirees can access the public healthcare system (SNS) for free or minimal cost — though private insurance is still required for the initial visa.
+In Spain, EU citizens can access public healthcare immediately.
+Research your specific destination carefully — in some cases, you may be entitled to public healthcare that significantly reduces your insurance needs or makes local private insurance sufficient.

 Key Considerations When Choosing a Plan

 This is critical.
-Some insurers reserve the right to refuse renewal if your health deteriorates significantly.
-Look for plans that guarantee lifetime renewability — once you're on the plan, they can't cancel you because of your health (though premiums will still rise with age).
+Some older plans reserve the right to refuse renewal if your health deteriorates significantly.
+Modern plans increasingly offer guaranteed lifetime renewability — once you're on the plan, they can't cancel you because of your health (though premiums will still rise with age).
+Cigna Global and AXA Global Healthcare both emphasize this feature.
+Always confirm in writing that your plan includes guaranteed renewability before enrolling.

 No Age-Related Benefit Reductions

-Some plans reduce annual benefit limits as you age (e.g., from $2 million to $500,000 at age 70).
-Avoid these if possible — you need more coverage as you age, not less.
+Avoid plans that reduce annual benefit limits as you age.
+Some older plans reduced coverage from USD $2 million to USD $500,000 at age 70.
+Modern plans increasingly maintain consistent benefit limits throughout your life.
+You need more coverage as you age, not less — ensure your plan reflects this reality.

 Chronic Condition Management